How do I get into the Honors Residential Academic Program (Honors RAP)?

 Can I stay in Honors RAP after my first year in the program?

 - Yes, in fact, we encourage it; it builds a stronger and more diverse student community.
 We have some wonderful students who have stayed in Honors RAP until graduation.
 To be eligible to return, all you have to do is remain honors qualified (i.e., maintain a 3.3 or better GPA).
-Returning students have the opportunity to become part of our student leadership team (see below), and we offer courses specifically for students beyond their first year.
+Returning students have the opportunity to become part of our student leadership team (see below), and we offer some courses that are upper division credit.

 Can I become a student leader in Honors RAP?